Skip to main content

 Alex Worsnip

-Alex is an Associate Professor of Philosophy and the Director of the Applied Epistemology Project.
-He has published numerous journal articles across a range of topics in epistemology, ethics, and the theory of rationality, and his monograph, Fitting Things Together: Coherence and the Demands of Structural Rationality, was published by Oxford University Press in Fall 2021.
+Alex is a Professor of Philosophy and the Director of the Applied Epistemology Project.
+He has published numerous journal articles across a range of topics in epistemology, ethics, and the theory of rationality, as well as Fitting Things Together: Coherence and the Demands of Structural Rationality (OUP, 2021).

-Over the last several years, Alex has been increasingly turning his attention toward applied epistemology.
-He has published articles on the epistemology of media consumption and the epistemology of climate change skepticism, and on the epistemology of political disagreement.
+Over the last several years, Alex has been increasingly turning his attention toward applied epistemology, and has published articles on the epistemology of media consumption, climate change skepticism, political disagreement, and suspiciously convenient beliefs, among other topics.
+With several other AEP Fellows, he is also currently pursuing an interdisciplinary project on the philosophy and psychology of deference to experts.
 He regularly teaches a course in applied epistemology for undergraduates with no prior philosophical background, and he is also currently working on turning the lectures from this course into a textbook, provisionally entitled Seeking Truth in an Age of Distortion: An Applied Introduction to Epistemology.

 Faculty Fellows